united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/sensorconnect/index.md

 Sensorconnect is based on IO-Link.
 Device manufacturers will provide one IODD file (IO Device Description), for every sensor and actuator they produce.
 Those contain information, e.g. necessary to correctly interpret data from the devices.
 They are in XML-format.
 Sensorconnect will try to download relevant IODD files automatically after installation from the IODDfinder (https://io-link.com/en/IODDfinder/IODDfinder.php).
 We will also provide a folder to manually deposit IODD-files, if the automatic download doesn't work.

-Sensorconnect will scan for ifm gateways (used to connect the IO-Link devices to).
-To do that, sensorconnect iterates through all the possible ipaddresses in the specified ip-Address Range.
+Sensorconnect will scan all 10 seconds for new ifm gateways (used to connect the IO-Link devices to).
+To do that, sensorconnect iterates through all the possible ipaddresses in the specified ip-Address Range ("http://"+url, `payload`, timeout=0.1).
+It stores the ip-Adresses, with the productcodes (*the types of the devices*) and the individual serialnumbers.

-**Scanning with following payload:**
+**Scanning with following `payload`:**
 ```JSON
 {
   "code":"request",